 October/November: Judges review essays for council level.

-The Essay Contest council participation form (#4216) for the council level should be filled out and sent to the Supreme Council Department of Fraternal Services by January 30.
+The Essay Contest council participation form (#4216) for the council level should be filled out and sent to the Supreme Council Department of Fraternal Mission by January 30.

 December/January: District Judging if necessary

 February/March: State judging.
 Essays due to the Supreme Council for international judging by April 15.
 Jurisdiction winners should be recognized at the state convention or another jurisdiction event.

 May/June: International Essay Contest winners announced by the Supreme Council Office.

 The theme of the Knights of Columbus Essay Contest is: “The Importance of Religious Freedom.”

 - Essays must reflect the assigned theme and topic, and be submitted by the published deadline.

 - Essays must be the student’s original work.

 - Essays must be typed on 8 1/2” X 11” paper, one sided, double spaced, with one-inch margins.

 - Essays must be between 500 and 750 words long.